ossia/score-docs/docs/quick-start/breaking-the-timeline.md

 Introducing trigger points in your scenario allows to keep organizing things in time while allowing interactive triggering of elements: when executing the scenario, parts of the scenario starting with a `trigger` point will be put "on hold" until they get triggered.
 When triggered, following automations and states will get executed at the speed and duration specified in the scenario.

-To add a trigger point, simply select a state on the scenario then from its inspector, toggle on the `trigger` icon.
+To add a trigger point, simply select a state on the scenario, then from its inspector, toggle on the `trigger` icon.

 ![Enabling trigger](/score-docs/assets/images/quick-start/breaking-the-timeline/enabling-trigger.gif "Enabling trigger")

 When turning on the `trigger`, you can see a T-like icon is added on top of the selected `state`.
-You can also note that a dashed line appears on top of the preceeding automation slot.
-This indicates that the duration of the preceeding automations is now undefined: preceeding automations will get executed up until the trigger is, well... *triggered*.
+You can also note that a dashed line appears on top of the preceding automation slot.
+This indicates that the duration of the preceding automations is now undefined: preceding automations will get executed up until the trigger is, well... *triggered*.

 ![Triggering](/score-docs/assets/images/quick-start/breaking-the-timeline/triggering.gif "Triggering")